Medically Important Antimicrobials Changing to Prescription Status

 - This group will include owners of animals with which veterinarians themselves may have had very little contact in the past, such as apiarists, aquaculturists, backyard herd, or flock owners.

-- Veterinarians will need to follow the guidelines to establish a VCPR set out by the College of Veterinarians of Ontario (see Veterinarian FAASTsheet #5), and follow prescription writing guidelines to assist animal owners in obtaining the products, when they are medically required/therapeutically indicated, they need to support the health and welfare of their animals.
+- Veterinarians will need to follow the guidelines to establish a VCPR set out by the College of Veterinarians of Ontario (see Veterinarian FAASTsheet #5), and follow prescription writing guidelines to assist animal owners in obtaining the products, when they are medically required/therapeutically indicated, to support the health and welfare of their animals.

 How Do These Changes Impact Your Clients?